 Students need to apply to the Entrepreneurship and Innovation specialization.
 Once a student is accepted, our entire course catalog is accessible and there are no further hurdles to clear or prerequisites to meet (except for courses that are prerequisites for more advanced courses).

 The general admission requirements from your curriculum are the prerequisites for getting into the E&I specialization (E&I SBWL).

-As agreed with the Vice-Rector for Academic Programs and Student Affairs, the E&I specialization program (E&I SBWL) accepts 80 bachelor’s students per semester using a selection process designed with input from WU’s Student’s Union (ÖH).
-Students are selected based on grade point average (weighted GPA from STEOP and CBK/ BBE: Introductory and Core Courses) and application documents (E&I Skills Fit).
+As agreed with the Vice-Rector for Academic Programs and Student Affairs, the E&I specialization program (E&I SBWL) accepts 90 bachelor’s students per semester using a selection process designed with input from WU’s Student’s Union (ÖH).
+Students are selected based on the official WU student ranking or their E&I Skills Fit.
 Combining these two criteria gives us a well-rounded picture of prospective students, as grades show a commitment to learning and the E&I Skills Fit identifies extra-curricular entrepreneurial interests and skills.

 For further information see our online guide for applying to the E&I specialization (E&I SBWL) that tells you everything you need to know.

 Not sure if the E&I specialisation (E&I SBWL) is right for you?
 With the E&I Self-Assessment you can find out whether the our specialisation fits your interests and needs.

 Here you can find your answers:

 Student contacts: E&I ambassadors